 In response to a query about the suitability of a clay-feldspar material for use in our porcelain bodies this company asked for our "index requirements".
-What does that mean?
-They want to know what chemistry I want (they credit all pertinent properties to the chemistry).
-However, I must consider physical properties like the plasticity, drying performance, green strength, soluble salts (to which chemistry is unrelated); and fired properties like shrinkage, deformation and density (to which chemistry is often imprecisely related).
-I need to put a sample into a porcelain and compare test results to our existing products.
-Yes, Fe2O3 and TiO2 percentages do relate to whiteness and translucency.
-But only when reliable and measured over time at the same lab.
-A lower iron percentage on the data sheet of a kaolin from one company certainly does not mean it will produce a whiter porcelain than a kaolin from another.
-Nor does a higher flux content mean it will vitrify a porcelain better (it depends what minerals are delivering the fluxes and what other minerals are present).
+They want to know what chemistry I want (crediting all pertinent properties to the chemistry).
+But physical properties like plasticity, drying performance, green strength, soluble salts are unrelated to chemistry; and fired properties like shrinkage, deformation and density are imprecisely related.
+Yes, Fe2O3 and TiO2 percentages do relate to whiteness and translucency for different shipments of the same material but much more poorly when comparing products from different manufacturers.
+The same is true of feldspars, because one has a higher flux content on a data sheet by no means indicates it will vitrify a porcelain better (it depends what minerals are delivering the fluxes and what other minerals are present).

 In ceramics, glazes and bodies have a chemistry, a mineralogy and a physical presence.
 All of these need to be understood to adjust and fix issues.